-Finally, naringenin is converted into eriodicthiol by the flavonoid 3′-hydroxylase enzyme, then into dihydroquercetin by the flavanone 3-hydroxylase and finally into quercetin by the flavonol synthase.
+Finally, naringenin is converted into eriodicthiol by the flavonoid 3′-hydroxylase enzyme, then into dihydroquercetin by the flavanone 3-hydroxylase and finally into quercetin from flavonol synthase.

 Properties of quercetin

-While for plants quercetin is essential for the regulated transport of the auxin hormone, for humans it is traditionally attributed antioxidant and anti-inflammatory properties.
+While for plants the quercetin it is essential to the regulated transport of the auxin hormone, for humans it is traditionally attributed antioxidant and anti-inflammatory properties.

-Generally speaking, the recommended dose of quercetin is 400-600 mg per day and is suggested for:
+Generally speaking, the recommended dose of quercetin is 400-600 mg per day and is recommended for:

 - Heart and vascular problems;